Platinum Jubilee of Elizabeth II: Jersey

 Commemorative coins were issued in Jersey, with a stamp issued on 1 June.
 The stamp features a photograph taken by Dorothy Wilding in 1952, it is printed with several "special ink effects", including using an iridescent ink which gives the Queen's dress, crown and necklace a "subtle sparkle".

 On Accession Day, the bailiff of Jersey sent a congratulatory message to the Queen.
 Church across Jersey marked the occasion by ringing bells at noon for 15 minutes.

-On 1 June, a 21-gun salute was fired from the Jersey Militia, and a reception held at Government House.
+On 1 June, a 21-gun salute was fired by the Jersey Militia, and a reception held at Government House.
 On 2 June, the Queen's Platinum Jubilee Beacons were lit at Glacis Field, in front of a crowd of 5,000 people.
 On 3 June, the Jersey International Motoring Festival Pageant included a formal march by representatives from all uniformed organisations in Jersey.
 On 5 June, a service was held at the Town Church, led by Mike Keirle, Dean of Jersey.
 High tea on the high street and a race at Les Landes race course also took place.

 Islanders were invited to enjoy a picnic at Elizabeth Castle.